akhasoft/Yakhont/README.md

     }
 }
 ```
       4.2.
-For Kotlin (and - optionally - Java):
+For Kotlin (and Java - optionally):
 ```groovy
 // use default config (or provide something like "projectDir.absolutePath + '/yourWeaver.config'")
 // or: String[] weaverConfigFiles = new String[] {projectDir.absolutePath + '/yourWeaver.config' /*, ...*/ }